I Got Jumbo Twists For The First Time — & I've Never Felt More Confident

 The past six months of quarantine have inspired many dramatic haircuts.
-But the same way that people have been plotting curtain bangs or a four-inch chop for October, just as many have been opting for the opposite kind of hair transformation: adding extensions.
+But the same way that people have been plotting a curtain fringe or a four-inch chop for October, just as many have been opting for the opposite kind of hair transformation: adding extensions.

 Advertisement